 Other reasons – and partners – for a new airport

 The regional airport proposal is being driven by Doyon, but the corporation has found willing potential partners at the Denali Borough and in the Alaska Department of Transportation and Public Facilities (AKDOT&PF).
 Both the Borough and AKDOT&PF are concerned that the Borough’s limited airport infrastructure is unsustainable in its current form.
 The Healy River airstrip is located on leased Alaska Railroad property.
 The lease expired in 2017, and the state legislature refused to fund a new long-term lease, so its existence continues tenuously under a “holdover’ provision.
 The airport is not ideally situated anyway, with difficult winds and poor opportunities for expansion on the railroad property.
 Meanwhile, use of the airport at Clear is subject to restrictions imposed by the nearby military base, including the possibility of being shut down entirely if the military needs to clear the airspace for its operations.
 Denali Borough Mayor Clay Walker is also sympathetic to the desire for speedier tourist access to the Borough.
 As a result, the Borough in particular was very receptive to Doyon’s interest in a new airport and the three entities (Doyon, Borough, AKDOT&PF) have been regularly meeting about the project.
 The Borough Assembly and Planning Commission both passed supportive resolutions.

-Of the seven possible sites identified in the Doyon proposal, the Native corporation prefers a location about 6½ miles southeast of Clear and 3.3 miles east of the Parks Highway.
-Second-preference is a site just off the Parks Highway about 7 miles north of Healy, on land that the Borough had previously identified as a possible location for an airport.
+Of the seven possible sites identified in the Doyon proposal, the Native corporation prefers a location about 6½ miles southeast of Clear and 3.3 miles east of the Parks Highway (“Site A” on the map below).
+Second-preference is a site just off the Parks Highway about 7 miles north of Healy, on land that the Borough had previously identified as a possible location for an airport (Site B).

 What happens next?